 Studies have not been done to see if morphine can make it harder to get pregnant.

-Does taking morphine increase the chance for miscarriage?
+Does taking morphine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done to see if morphine increases the chance for miscarriage.
+Studies have not been done to see if morphine can increase the chance of miscarriage.

 Does taking morphine increase the chance of birth defects?